-RETENTION (Revised June, 2014)
+RETENTION (Revised September 2021)

-If the teacher feels that another year in the same grade would be beneficial for the student he/she may be retained in that grade.
-If retention is being considered by the teacher; parents must be notified at February conferences.
-A formal letter from the principal will be sent out by March 1st and a final decision regarding the retention will be made my mid May.
-A parent may call and ask the classroom teacher and/or administrator to discuss retention at any time.
+If the teacher, in consultation with the principal, determines that another year in the same grade would be beneficial for the student he/she may be retained in that grade.
+If retention is being considered by the teacher, parents must be notified at February conferences.
+A formal letter from the principal will be sent by March 1st and a final decision regarding the retention will be made by mid May.
+A parent may contact the classroom teacher and/or principal to discuss retention at any time.

 If a middle school student (Gr.
-6-8) does not pass two out of three trimesters in a core subject, he or she is in jeopardy of not passing to the next grade level or not graduating from St. Philomena School.
+6-8) does not pass two out of three trimesters in a core subject, he/she is in jeopardy of not advancing to the next grade level or not graduating from St. Philomena School.
 In all cases, the final decision rests with the principal.
+Students maybe required to attend the St. Philomena Summer School Program as a means of advancing to the next grade.

-ACADEMIC PROBATION (Revised May 2014)
+ACADEMIC PROBATION (Revised September 2021)

 Probation may occur if a student is not meeting the academic requirements of his/her particular grade, or if there is continuing serious academic deficiency.
-A student can be placed on academic probation by the principal in consultation with the teachers.
+A student may be placed on academic probation by the principal in consultation with the teachers.
 The principal will determine the length of the probation period.
 If there is no improvement during the probation period, the student may be asked to withdraw from St. Philomena School.

-ACADEMIC PROMOTION (Revised March 2015)
+ACADEMIC PROMOTION (September 2021)